 Leanne always looks for products with packaging that is recyclable or compostable.
 She also encourages pet parents to upcycle things that might be thrown away to make DIY toys for their dogs.
 She told me about how she uses strips of a cut-up t-shirt to tie around an old ball and make it more exciting for her dog, Dover.

 All of the boxes Pure Earth Pets ships out are bio-degradable, compostable and printed with soy-based ink.
 And unlike other subscription boxes, Leanne leaves out paper flyers.
 Instead, she takes a more eco-friendly approach and emails customers about the contents of their subscription box.

 >> Learn more about Leanne and Pure Earth Pets in podcast episode 139!

 Recycle Trash into Dog Toys with a DIY Busy Box

 Want to do more something to make a difference for the planet TODAY?
-Instead of throwing away cardboard boxes or plastic berry containers, hold onto them for a DIY busy box enrichment puzzle for your dog.
+Instead of throwing away cardboard boxes or plastic food containers, you can hold onto them to make a DIY busy box enrichment puzzle for your dog.